Montana Policies on Clean Energy

 - by 2015 — 15%, including 75 megawatts of power from small, locally owned projects

-In 2006, NWE contracted to purchase 100% of the power from the 135-megawatt Judith Gap wind farm.
-A recent report from the Public Service Commission shows that the cost of the power from Judith Gap is actually cheaper than other resources in NWE’s portfolio.
-Other recent projects include the 40-megawatt Spion Kop wind farm near Raynesford, Montana and the 13-megawatt Turnbull irrigation drop hydroproject near Fairfield, Montana.
+In 2006, NWE contracted to purchase 100% of the power from the 135 megawatt Judith Gap wind farm.
+A reports from the Public Service Commission consistently show that the cost of the power from Judith Gap is actually cheaper than other resources in NWE’s portfolio.
+Other projects include the 40-megawatt Spion Kop wind farm near Raynesford, Montana and the 13-megawatt Turnbull irrigation drop hydroproject near Fairfield, Montana.

-Net metering is a consumer-based renewable energy incentive.
-This policy allows individuals who install small-scale renewable energy systems (under 50 kilowatts) in their homes and businesses to receive credit for the energy produced by their system.
-If their renewable system produces enough electricity to equal or exceed the home or business’ energy use, the owner will pay no electricity bill and will be paid for any excess returned to the grid.
+Net metering is a consumer-based renewable energy policy.
+It allows individuals who install small-scale renewable energy systems (under 50 kilowatts) on their homes and businesses to receive credit for the excess energy produced by their system.
+If their renewable system produces enough electricity to equal or exceed the home or business’ energy use, the owner is given a billing credit for any excess returned to the grid.
+This credit can be used to pay for future electricity consumption.

-Montana’s net metering law passed in 1999 and requires NorthWestern Energy to interconnect customer-owned small renewable energy systems.
+Passed in 1999 with MEIC’s backing, Montana’s net metering law requires NorthWestern Energy to interconnect customer-owned small renewable energy systems.
 The law is an important incentive for small-scale distributed energy development in Montana.

 Go to Montana Renewable Energy Association to find out more about Montana’s growing small-scale renewable energy industry.